aleen42/core-web/DOC.md

 - [x] Using remote machines to test specifications down to IE9.
 - [x] Support testing framework under IE8-.
+- [ ] The basic shim of `Blob` has relied on the shim of `web-streams`, which has broken under IE8-.

 ### Release History